mackenziesnyder/MRI_Degad_Model/README.md

 pip install -r requirements.txt
 ```

-Run the following bash script, if you want to change any of the model parameters or resources, that can all be done in the run.sh script.
+Run the following bash script, if you want to change any of the model parameters or resources, that can all be done in the designated run script.

+run scripts to choose from:
+- *run_CNN.sh* - trains on whole images
+- *run_CNN_patches.sh* - trains on patches of whole images
+- *run_GAN.sh* - trains on whole images
+- *run_GAN_patches.sh* - trains on patches of whole images

 ```
-sbatch run.sh
+sbatch {desired run script}
 ```

 **Test new models with the MRI-Degad Program:**